astorDev/nist/webhooks/send/article/index.md

 ## TLDR;

 In this article, we've built and tested a background service for sending webhooks, based on a PostgreSQL queue.
-Instead of recreating it from scratch you can use `Nist.Webhooks.Sender` package:
+Instead of recreating it from scratch, you can use the `Nist.Webhooks.Sender` package:

 ```sh
 dotnet add package Nist.Webhooks.Sender
 ```

-With the package in place, we could add continous webhook sending to our app in just a few lines of code:
+With the package in place, we could add continuous webhook sending to our app in just a few lines of code:

-> For a simple EF Core PostgreSQL setup I use `Persic.EF.Postgres` package.
+> For the simple EF Core PostgreSQL setup, I use the  `Persic.EF.Postgres` package.
 Check out [the dedicated article](https://medium.com/@vosarat1995/integrating-postgresql-with-net-9-using-ef-core-a-step-by-step-guide-a773768777f2) for details!

 ```csharp
 builder.Services.AddPostgres<Db>();